arananet/TzxDuino-Reloaded/README.md

 Based on the original design of Andrew Beer, Duncan Edwards.

-This new version has completely reworked with smd components.
+This new version has been completely reworked with smd components.
 Also change the distribution and connection orientation.
 Now, you just plug the TzxDuino on the Spectrum jack and use a common Android power supply (microusb b) and that's it, start loading tzx files!.
 This design also allows to use every type of i2c LCD or OLED Screen, by soldering a 1x4 row pin and taking out the lcd to a better viewable area.

 # Note